What is Vaginal Dysbiosis?

 After AV is cleared, it may come back to cause recurrent infection.
 The reason is that the cause of AV, vaginal atrophy, is still there.
 If you reverse vaginal atrophy, the normal skin surface cell exfoliation will resume and attached bacteria will be removed regularly.
 AV may not come back

-Therefore, to stop AV from coming back, the key is to relieve vaginal atrophy.
+Therefore, for postmenopausal women to stop AV from coming back, the key is to relieve vaginal atrophy.

 NeuEve Silk (age >55), Silver (50-55), and Gold (<50) can help reverse vaginal atrophy.
 If you start with a lower phase like Silk, you can move up a phase after 1-4 months.
 You should reach the highest phase Gold for the best result to clear and stop infection.
 After using NeuEve suppositories for a few months, the atrophied lining skin becomes thicker, and vaginal cell exfoliation resumes.
 This increases the resistance of the vaginal lining skin to infections.
 AV may not come back.

 How long do I need to do the maintenance for vaginal atrophy relief?
 This depends on how long you you wish to remain sexually active.
 If you want to keep your sex life for 20 more years, you will need to keep the maintenance for 20 more years.
 The reason is that vaginal atrophy is not a disease that can be cured.
 It is an aging outcome, like wrinkles.
 If you stop applying cream on the face, wrinkles will show up.
 Likewise, if you stop applying NeuEve, vaginal atrophy will return and you will have painful sex.
 Infections like AV will come back.
 The NeuEve Gold is the longest-lasting product as you only need to use it once a week.